psaikido/hugle.uk/pages/prose/Thesium/030-perception.md

 nodes.
 An anthropology team of sub AIs collates the data into a human readable history.

-Even with all the mitigating factors the essential difficulties of interstellar communications had meant that each colony was a one-shot kind of deal.
+Even with all the mitigating factors, the essential difficulties of interstellar communications had meant that each colony was a one-shot kind of deal.
 Real-time communications were not possible.
 Their value in the big picture was that after the necessary centuries had passed and